Chrysler Cordoba

-The Chrysler Cordoba was introduced as a full-sized luxury car based on the Chrysler Newport that was marketed during the 1970 model year.
-It was also applied to a show car exhibited that year.
+The Chrysler Cordoba is a full-sized luxury car based on the Chrysler Newport that was first introduced during the 1970 model year.
 The nameplate was then applied to an intermediate-sized two-door personal luxury car starting with the 1975 model year.
+The name was also used on a show car exhibited in 1970.
 The Cordoba was manufactured by Chrysler in North America over two generations until the 1983 model year.

 The personal luxury version was the company's first model produced specifically for that market segment and the first Chrysler-branded vehicle smaller than full-size.
 The name was taken from the Spanish city of Córdoba, Spain.

 Background

 In the early 1960s, when other upmarket brands were expanding into smaller cars with such models as the Mercury Comet and Buick Skylark, Chrysler publicly declared that there would "never" be a smaller Chrysler.
 The 1962 full line catalog proclaims on the rear cover: "There's not a jr. edition in the whole family!".
 The 1963 Chrysler prestige catalog described the New Yorker models as having "no jr. edition car."